 Idea of the Prize

 Stemmed from AGFUND’s approach to enhance development performance and support key development projects, the overall objective behind the Prize idea is to contribute to the efforts aiming to achieve sustainability in development and investment in people.

 In this sense, Prince Talal International Prize is considered to be an important tool to identify successful development projects, reward them and disseminate their innovative ideas to best contribute to the improvement of development work.
 It is also an innovative approach and a strategic instrument to exchange successful experiences to strengthen the mechanisms of development cooperation and project funding with special emphasis on the most prominent factors that militate against development and affect the vulnerable groups, particularly women and children in developing countries.
 These include poverty, social exclusion, socio-economic marginalization, education and health.

-- Support the distinguished efforts aiming at the promotion and development of the concepts and dimensions of human development.
+- Support the distinguished efforts aiming at the promotion and enhancement of human development concepts.

 - Reproduce and disseminate the successful project experiences.